-The El Salvador traditional crafts are made mostly at small colorful towns that aim to show Salvadoran culture and religion.
-El Salvador crafts are well known all over Central America and in many countries around the world.
+The El Salvador traditional crafts are made in small colorful towns that aim to show and keep alive Salvadoran culture and religion.
+El Salvador arts and crafts are well known all over Central America and in many other countries.

 The artisan route focuses on pottery, handmade crafts, and other local arts.
 Nonetheless, every town on this route has plenty of additional tourist activities for visitors to enjoy and appreciate.